Ryan-I6/DS_GroupProject/README.md

 ### Ryan Isaacs 202001716

-  -Created second plot (i.e "Total crime cases")
+  -Created second plot (i.e "Total crime cases").

   -Also helped with the overall project on all aspects in varying degrees.